kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 ### Notes/Considerations
-- K8s GET resource call always returns the [latest version by default]( https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#version-priority ).
+- K8s GET resource call always returns the [highest version by default]( https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#version-priority ).
 When `v1Beta1` objects are accessed, the conversion webhook will be used to translate the result to `v2Beta1` before being returned.
 - When a new Component is created with `v2Beta1` API target, the following objects will be stored:
   - A Component with `v1Beta1` API target which only includes the Spec of the highest version from the `v2Beta1` object.
   - A DefinitionRevision for each Component version in the `v2Beta1`  object will be created/updated.